Haunted Places in America you Need to Visit

 Located in: Louisville, Kentucky

 In the 1900s, Kentucky suffered the highest rate of tuberculosis deaths in America.
-That's why Waverly Hills was constructed—as a place to house those with the disease.
-There was no cure, and some of the treatments were intense.
+That's why Waverly Hills was constructed — as a place to house those with the disease.
+There was no cure, and many of the treatments were intense.
 Some patients had balloons placed in their lungs and pumped with air to expand them.
-Other patients had their ribs removed from their chest.
-Ultimately, many people died and had to be sent down a chute for transportation out of the building.
-Due to the high rate of death, many hauntings are now reported.
+Others had their chest cut open and their ribs removed.
+Ultimately, many succumbed to death and were tossed down a chute that exited the building.
+The high death toll is able to explain why paranormal activity is commonly reported here.